 My comments have been published in the San Francisco Chronicle, Berkeley Daily Planet, South Bend Tribune and others.
 A couple articles on plastic in Living Nutrition magazine.
 A chapter in Fundamentals of Naturopathic Endocrinology.
 An article in Socialist Action.

 And I’ve spent many tens of thousand of hours researching at the UC Berkeley biology library and communicating directly with the best academic scientists.

 While I’ve been somewhat silent for over ten years, I’m back.

-During my sabbatical, I worked as a pastry chef in Berkeley and later homesteaded in southern Oregon where we raised goats, sheep, chickens, strawberries, blueberries a wide variety of greens.
+I later homesteaded with my family in southern Oregon where we raised goats, sheep, chickens, strawberries, blueberries a wide variety of greens.
 We sold our organic greens and eggs at a local farmers’ market.

 In my early life, I studied architecture and worked as an architect for many years prior to digging into environmental work.
 The largest building I had experience with was the World Trade Center in Manhattan.
 My structural steel professor in school was working at designing its structure while teaching us.
 The smallest building was a chicken coop at our homestead.
 But I’ve designed and overseen the construction of a wide range of buildings including industrial, commercial, HUD housing, a courthouse, universities and grammar schools, even back porches.